Brunnette, Daniels selected as Athletes of the Year

 Allaire was named the LEC Diver of the Year following a standout campaign which included five 1-meter and 3-meter titles while winning every event she entered from November through January.
 She captured the LEC title on the 1-meter board and finished second at 3-meters, while finishing second (3-meter) and third (1-meter) at the New England Intercollegiate Swimming & Diving Association (NEISDA) Championships.
-The captain also organized community service events, helped with the Big Brothers Big Sisters program and aided head coach Anne Barbeau with numerous other tasks.
+The captain also organized community service events, was an officer with the Plymouth State chapter of the Best Buddies program and aided head coach Anne Barbeau with numerous other tasks.

 * Senior women's lacrosse midfielder Kimberly Zuccaro (Townsend, Mass.) is the winner of the Dorothy "Dot" Diehl Award for the advancement of women's equity in sports.
 Zuccaro was an All-LEC First Team selection after making a significant impact all over the field.
 She finished third in the league in caused turnovers and fourth in ground balls, while chipping in with 28 goals and nine assists on the offensive end.
 Her attitude, effort and intensity was no different off the field where she excelled in the classroom and as a vocal team leader.